auth0/docs/articles/custom-domains/index.md

 ::: panel Token Issuance
-Auth0 will issue tokens with the `iss` claim of whichever domain you used with the request.
-For example if you used `https://northwind.auth0.com/authorize...` to obtain an access token, then the `iss` claim will be `https://northwind.auth0.com/`.
-If you used your custom domain, such as `https://login.northwind.com/authorize...`, then the `iss` will be `https://login.northwind.com/`.
+Auth0 issues tokens with the **iss** claim of whichever domain you used with the request.
+For example, if you used **https://northwind.auth0.com/authorize...** to obtain an access token, the **iss** claim of the token you receive will be **https://northwind.auth0.com/**.
+If you used your custom domain**https://login.northwind.com/authorize...**, the **iss** claim value will be **https://login.northwind.com/**.

-If you obtain an access token for the Management API using an authorization flow with your custom domain, you must call Management API using the custom domain (your token will be considered invalid otherwise).
+If you obtain an access token for the [Management API](/api/management/v2) using an authorization flow with your custom domain, you **must** call the Management API using the custom domain (your token will be considered invalid otherwise).
 :::

 ## Certificate Management

-Auth0 offers two options for certificate management.
+Auth0 offers two certificate management options.

-**Auth0-Managed Certificates** means that Auth0 will manage the creation and renewal of the certificates for your custom domain.
+**Auth0-Managed Certificates** are those where Auth0 will manage the creation and renewal of the certificates for your custom domain.
 This is the simplest custom domains deployment option, and the scope of this document.

 The **Self-Managed Certificates** option is available for enterprise customers only.
-Choosing this option means that you are responsible for managing your SSL/TLS certificates and configuring a reverse proxy to handle SSL termination and forwarding requests to Auth0.
-To find our how to configure the self-managed certificates option, [refer to our documentation](/custom-domains/self-managed-certificates).
+Choosing this option means that you are responsible for managing your SSL/TLS certificates and [configuring a reverse proxy to handle SSL termination and forwarding requests to Auth0](/custom-domains/self-managed-certificates).

 ## How to Configure Custom Domains

-Setting up your custom domain with Auth0-managed certificates requires you to do the following steps:
+Setting up your custom domain using Auth0-managed certificates requires you to do the following steps:

 1. Provide your domain name to Auth0
 1. Verify ownership